 In this tutorial, I will show you how you can link multiple cells from another worksheet in Microsoft Excel.
 Linking cells between worksheets has a great advantage.
 Such as if you change data in the source worksheet’s cells, a link will change the related data in the destination worksheet too.
 Moreover, it helps us to avoid duplication in data.
 Eventually, linking reduces errors in calculation and saves a lot of time.
-As a whole, linking multiple cells with another worksheet (from a similar or different workbook) improve data integrity.
+As a whole, linking multiple cells with another worksheet (from a similar or different workbook) improves data integrity.

-Luckily, there are several methods available in excel to link multiple cells between worksheets.
+Luckily, there are several methods available in Excel to link multiple cells between worksheets.
 I will describe some easy and effective methods in the following discussion.

 1. Use of ‘Paste Link’ Option to Connect Several Cells from a Different Worksheet

-You can use the Paste Link option in excel to link several cells between worksheets.
+You can use the Paste Link option in Excel to link several cells between worksheets.
 Let’s say I have some people’s names in Sheet1.
 On the other hand, Sheet2 contains the corresponding ages of the people in Sheet1.
 Now I will link these ages of Sheet2 with the names of Sheet1 so that I do not have to type ages again in Sheet1.

 - First, go to Sheet2 and copy the range of multiple cells (here B5:B10).